 - Smart Collaboration: How Professionals and Their Firms Succeed by Breaking Down Silos, by Heidi Gardner

 - The Client-Centered Law Firm: How to Succeed in an Experience-Driven World, by Jack Newton

 In terms of law firm management courses, there are options like this six-day intensive from Harvard Law School.
 Your bar association also likely has CLE-eligible courses on law firm management available.

 Other resources to help sharpen your law firm management skills might include articles, podcasts, webinars or meetups.
 Our list of the best law firm podcasts can help get you started, and Clio puts out plenty of webinars to help lawyers succeed at the business of law.

-Managing a law firm doesn’t have to be hard, and it needn’t take too much time away from practicing law.
+Managing a law firm doesn’t have to be hard, and it needn’t take too much time away from client matters.
 Cultivate confidence, stay open and adaptable, and seek expert help when you need it.
-Every law firm and every client base will need a different approach, but by following these basics, your legal practice will be set up for success.
+Every law practice and every client base will need a different approach, but by following these basics, your legal practice will be set up for success.

 Categorized in: Business

 The Complete Guide to Working Remotely as a Lawyer

 Learn about new tips and tools for working remotely, 10 steps to follow for successful remote work, and what to do if you still need to meet clients in person.Get the Guide